 The Second Wave of AI

-The core element distinguishing second wave AI systems from the first is the application of statistical learning.
-This development has allowed for unparalleled advances in everything from face recognition and speech recognition to machines that are increasingly competent when it comes to understanding natural language and text.
+The core element distinguishing second wave AI systems from the first wave has been the application of statistical learning.
+This development allowed for unparalleled advances in everything from face recognition and speech recognition to machines that can (more or less) understand natural language and text.

 The second wave of AI systems are superior to those in the first wave in many of the areas we typically associate with intelligence, although they still continue to fall short in others.